Javernaut/Platformio/README.md

 ## Summary

 Essentially the game is an infinite loop of random levels with keeping track of the max score.
-The infinite loop mixes predefined level structures and several visual/sound themes.
+The infinite loop combines predefined level structures and several visual/sound themes.
 It supports both Keyboard/Mouse and Gamepads for control.
 Music and basic SFX is also available.

 ### Core mechanics:

 - Platforming
 - Collecting coins
 - Shooting enemies
-- Avoiding hazars
+- Avoiding hazards
-- a couple of secrets
+- A couple of secrets

+## Technical features

+Levels are split into _structures_ and _themes_ where each level can get any theme to be drawn with.
+It involves custom Tile development.

+Some uGUI elements are customized to provide additional behaviour.

+[Extenject](https://github.com/Mathijs-Bakker/Extenject) is heavily used for DI.

+Github Actions are used for **CI**.
+The [Unity-Builder](https://github.com/marketplace/actions/unity-builder) workflow is used to produce the **WebGL** build, which is automatically deployed to Github Pages and is **available here**: [Platformio](https://javernaut.github.io/Platformio/).

+The game uses some well known packages:
+ - [InputSystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/manual/index.html) is used with a single InputActionAsset for everything.
+The package is also used to determine the type of Control Scheme that is currently used in order to adjust icon prompts on UI (like Keyboard/Playstation/Xbox icons).
+ - [Cinemachine](https://docs.unity3d.com/Packages/com.unity.cinemachine@3.0/manual/index.html) is used for setting up the camera rules and switching between multiple virtual cameras.

 ## Acknowledgments
 This project uses a set of music, sound and graphical assets made by [Kenney](https://kenney.nl/) in order to make a coherent gameplay.